When the price of something goes up, I’m always looking for ways to stretch it just a bit further.

 Nowadays, I’m re-evaluating our skincare products and switching to healthier items one at a time.
 When we make “the switch,” I’m looking at both the price tag AND the ingredients… and it’s not always easy to reconcile the two.

 Perfect example: My new favorite bar of soap costs $4.95.
 It’s 100% natural, made with nothing other than goat milk, nourishing oils and some essential oils.
-It’s the most natural bar of soap I’ve ever used, and it has been pivotal to clearing up my acne-prone skin.
+It’s the most natural bar of soap I’ve ever used, and it has been pivotal to improving the health of my skin.

 It’s also the most affordable soap in it’s class.